at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/Q5_Final_Analysis_Bot_Detection_Analysis.md

 behaviors that mimick typical bot-like behaviors on SNS services like instagram.
 Specifically, the query below evaluates how many times each user is determined to be at "high", "moderate", and "uncertain".
-Further, based on the CASE statements below, ouputs the final analysis of a given user being at "high", "moderate", or "uncertain" probability for being a bot.
+Further, based on the CASE statements below, it ouputs the final analysis of a given user being at "high", "moderate", or "uncertain" probability for being a bot.

 In order to produce this final analysis, I had to develop four temporary tables for each of my previous queries, create a sum via the "aggregated_results" table above for how many times "high", "moderate", or "uncertain" was ascribed to each user, then finally produce the final probabilities.
-Based on the criteria, no user was evaluated as "high" probability for being a bot as the criteria was a bit conservative/strict, however, even "moderate" would be cause for concern if this were a real SNS service.
+Based on the criteria, no user was evaluated as "high" probability for being a bot as this criteria was quite conservative/strict, however, even "moderate" would be cause for concern if this were a real SNS service.